AmooAti/awesome-audit-log-django/README.md

 This package is in its early stage development and the following features will be added ASAP:
 1. Utilizing celery tasks to store audit logs
 2. Release it!
+3. Log rotation
+4. Mongo DB support
+5. Add management, shell, celery as entry point of logs
+6. Document page!
+7. ✅ Fix dependencies versioning
+8. ✅ linter
+9. ✅ github actions
-3. For now, you just can opt-in models with app_label.
+10. ✅ For now, you just can opt-in models with app_label.
 We should add a feature for opt-out and also using module path
-4. Log rotation
-5. Mongo DB support
-6. Add management, shell, celery as entry point of logs
-7. Document page!
-8. ✅ Fix dependencies versioning
-9. ✅ linter
-10. ✅ github actions

 ## Compatible With